Chrysler PowerTech engine

 The initial design development for the PowerTech V6 and V8 engine family was done by American Motors Corporation (AMC) and debuted in 1998 with credit to Chrysler.
 This was the first new V8 engine for Chrysler since the 1960s.
 The companion V6 was basically the V8 with two fewer cylinders, another concept that originated at AMC before the company joined Chrysler.
-These new engines had nothing in common with the Chrysler A engine V8s, nor the Jeep 4.0 L "PowerTech" I6 engine.
+These new engines had nothing in common with the Chrysler LA engine V8s, nor the Jeep 4.0 L "PowerTech" I6 engine.